Sidd2508/MY_PORTFOLIO_/README.md

 # MY_PORTFOLIO_
-created portfolio using HTML,CSS AND JAVASCRIPT.
+created portfolio using HTML, CSS, PHP and JAVASCRIPT.